Isiah Kiner-Falefa Preview, Player Props: Yankees vs. Rays

 Isiah Kiner-Falefa At The Plate

-- In 23.9% of his games this year, Kiner-Falefa has picked up at least one RBI.
-In nine of those games (9.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- Kiner-Falefa has had at least one RBI in 23.7% of his games this year (22 of 93), with more than one RBI nine times (9.7%).
+He has also accounted for three or more of his team's runs in three contests.

-- He has scored a run in 29 games this season, with multiple runs five times.
+- He has scored in 29 of 93 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.